kaanaryka-code/The-first-roblox-script/README.md

 # The-first-roblox-script
-The test slient am for fling things and people
+The test slient aim for fling things and people and hitboxes.
+Maybee it is not work